hackforla/tdm-calculator/README.md

 ### Working with issues
 - Explain how to submit a bug.

+Go to Project Kanban board by clicking on "Projects" tab.
+Create a note in Ice Box by clicking on the "+" sign.
+Write a general bug description and add the note.
+Convert the note into an issue by clicking the the "•••" and keep issue in Ice Box.
+During weekly meetings, we'll review the Ice Box and convert cards to Prioritized Backlog.

 - Explain how to submit a feature request.
 - Explain how to contribute to an existing issue.